206 West 118th Street

 The admission price is $30.00 (Online) $35 Day of Show.
 Per set.

-There is a $30 Minimum for Food and Beverages Per Person at the table.
+There is a two drink Minimum Per Person at the table.

 * Admission may increase depending upon a given week’s performance schedule.